Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/prescription/details.md

 ## Patient

-The patient section displays information about the patient (index case) of the analysis.
+The patient section displays information about the patient (proband case) of the analysis.
 Depending on your access rights, only the identifier may be available as information.
 These fields are read-only.

 ## Clinical Information Proband